 These little countries have turned into financial and services meccas because any Londoner or Parisian or Canadian could head there and run a business or manage their investments in a much more tax-friendly climate.

 America, not so much.
-While they do allow a small exemption for a minimal amount of income, with lots of rules, generally Americans are taxed no matter where they go.
+While the the laws do allow a small exemption for a minimal amount of income, with lots of rules, generally Americans are taxed no matter where they go.
 Especially the successful ones.

 Many believe it's these suffocating and unfavorable tax policies plaguing US citizens that are responsible for the record number of Americans saying goodbye permanently to Uncle Sam by renouncing their citizenship and heading to places like Singapore.